ermiyasassegu/MVVMRecipes_map_project/README.md

 JVM version of Kotlin's standard library depends on the Java Class Library, but type inference allows its syntax to be more concise
 - [Jetepack Components:](https://developer.android.com/topic/architecture?gclid=Cj0KCQjw8O-VBhCpARIsACMvVLOH1satX45o9f4PMQ4Sxr7bG9myl6-KZL9nYda8PJsHV7m2uJL8bzgaAmqiEALw_wcB&gclsrc=aw.ds)
+   - Jetpack Compose - Android’s modern toolkit for building native UI.
+      It simplifies and accelerates UI development on Android
+   - View Model- store and manage UI-related data in a lifecycle conscious way.
+   - Lifecycle - Perform actions in response to a change in the lifecycle status of another component, such as activities and fragments.
+   - LiveData - A lifecycle-aware data holder with the observer pattern
+   - Android KTX - Android KTX is a set of Kotlin extensions that are included with Android Jetpack and other Android libraries.
+KTX extensions provide concise, idiomatic Kotlin to Jetpack, Android platform, and other APIs.
+   - AndroidX - Major improvement to the original Android Support Library, which is no longer maintained.